Goodbye passwords, hello wallets

 At the heart of digital identity wallets is the notion of self-sovereign identity (SSI), a decentralised identity model that is rapidly replacing the federated model used by Google, Facebook and many other incumbent identity providers.

-As a decentralised identity framework, every user receives signed credentials from a range of trusted providers, for example a government department, employer or financial institutions and these are stored in the digital wallet.
-The user can present proof of identity to any organisation that requests it, and these proofs are verified on the blockchain-based ledger.
+As a decentralized identity framework, every user receives signed credentials from a range of trusted providers, for example a government department, employer or financial institutions and these are stored in the digital wallet.
+The user can present proof of identity to any organization that requests it, and these proofs are verified on the blockchain-based ledger.

 GFT has designed and developed a solution, the GFT Personal Wallet (PDW), that combines SSI with the power of blockchain, crypto tokens and smart contracts to provide a number of innovative solutions in the area of digital identity.
 With these modern technologies, data can be securely managed, controlled and shared, for improving existing services or enabling new ones, ensuring the compliance with GDPR requirements by design.